 Other Types of Seating

-Although this list is fairly extensive, it doesn’t do the category justice.
+Although this list is pretty extensive, it doesn’t do the category justice.
 Designers and manufacturers offer dozens of subtypes for each of the different types of office chairs.

-For example, some offices use exercise balls as seating, and you can even find chair frames with mid-back support that have space for an exercise ball where the seat would go.
+For example, some offices use exercise balls as seating, and you can even find chair frames with mid-back support with space for an exercise ball where the seat would go.

 There’s even a recent trend to forego the seat altogether, which has led to the creation of the standing desk.
 “Sitting is the new smoking,” as the saying goes.